What is a C100 form?

 Who can apply for a prohibited steps order?

 Anyone can make an application with parental responsibility.
 This can be either a parent, guardian, special guardian or anyone who has obtained a child arrangements order from the family court.
-Suppose someone who does not have parental responsibility for a child wants to apply for a prohibited steps order.
-In this case, they must first apply to the court for permission to make an application and can only do so once the court has given this permission.
+If someone who does not have parental responsibility for a child wants to apply for a prohibited steps order, they must first apply to the court for permission to make an application and can only do so once the court has given this permission.